Bank of America Grant will Support Crafton’s First Responders - Crafton Hills College

 “Students who train to become first responders at CHC take on a strenuous workload, and this grant will alleviate some of the financial burden students face,” stated Riggs.“The bulk of our students are working outside of school to cover the cost of tuition, supplies, books, uniforms, equipment, testing, and certifications while juggling studying and internships.”

-“What wea re finding from cohort research is that some students fail to sit for the state and national certification exams at the end of their programs because they cannot afford it,” stated Riggs.
+“What we are finding from cohort research is that some students fail to sit for the state and national certification exams at the end of their programs because they cannot afford it,” stated Riggs.
 “This has a negative impact on the career success of our students and is a major factor with the current public health issue as it reduces the number of qualified first responders available to meet the needs of our community.”

 “Providing funding for students who need help covering the certification process so that they can move forward to a career is imperative,” Riggs continued.
 “Thank you so much to Bank of America.
 This funding will pave the way for employability for our graduates.”